hanami/guides/content/v1.3/introduction/getting-started.md

 ```

 Congratulations!
-We've created a simple web app action to add a book to a databse.
+We've created a simple web app action to add a book to a database.

 ### Securing Our Form With Validations